cathalgking/SpatialPath/SpatialPath_Notes.md

 Steps to add GSVA scores

-1- Read in Visium data and create a Seurat object
+1-Read in Visium data and create a Seurat object 2-Extract the meta-data in the Seu object to a seperate data-frame 3-Read in the GSVA scores df
+4-Append the GSVA scores df to the extracted meta-data df.
+5-Add that new df back into the Seurat object meta-data.

 ```{R}
 library(Seurat)